Accepted Language Proficiency Tests

 These are the minimum benchmark scores that must be achieved; they include the standard error of measurement.

-NOTE: CNO accepts scores from a CELBAN test at CELBAN administration sites, as well as virtually, written at any time within two years of registering.
+CNO accepts scores from a CELBAN test at CELBAN administration sites, as well as virtually, written at any time within two years of registering.
 CNO does not accept results from CELBAN tests that educational institutions have administered for educational purposes.

 Website: Canadian English Language Benchmarks Assessment for Nurses